Klemek/Choices/README.md

 ### Before launch

+First, in your Google App Engine project, make sure Datastores and Google+ APIs are enabled.
+(or follow [this link](https://console.cloud.google.com/flows/enableapi?apiid=datastore.googleapis.com,datastore,plus) to do so)

-First, edit the auth.clientID and auth.clientSecret in the pom.xml properties
+Get OAuth2 credentials (see how in [this page](https://cloud.google.com/java/getting-started/authenticate-users)) and edit the auth.clientID and auth.clientSecret in the pom.xml properties

-(To get OAuth2 credentials go see [this page](https://cloud.google.com/java/getting-started/authenticate-users))

-then create a `release.properties` file (located in the `WEB-INF` folder) which contains `admins={every admin's mails separated by ;}`
+Then create a `release.properties` file (located in the `WEB-INF` folder) which contains `admins={every admin's mails separated by ;}`

 ### Launching development server